 - Mondays (opens the following day if Monday is a public holiday), year-end/New Year, and occasional maintenance days

-Nibutani Ainu Culture Museum
+Nibutani Ainu Culture Museum (About 60 minutes)

 - Address

-- 平取町字二風谷55
+- 沙流郡平取町二風谷55

 - Telephone Number